rutbergphilip/market-monitor/README.md

 - Secure user accounts with JWT authentication
 - Persistent sessions with refresh tokens
 - Token rotation for enhanced security
-- Session management with the ability to revoke tokens

 ### Watchers